swisscom/dopi/README.md

       [ready] haproxy01.example.com
       [ready] haproxy02.example.com

-You can run the plan with the run command and the id:
+You can run the plan with the run command and the name:

-    $ dopi run 3addf8efff12351fa87c901cfacfe1f8edeb9557589b3bde544630dcb7eedc49
+    $ dopi run example_deploment_plan_test

 ## Plan File Format